connor-mccarthy/website/content/en/docs/components/pipelines/v2/components/lightweight-python-components.md

     ```python
     @dsl.component
     def print_env():
         import os
         print(os.environ)
     ```

-    This is, of course, a fairly constraining requirement, so we'll drop this constraint later when we look at the more flexible [Containerized Python Components][containerized-python-components].
+    For many realistic components, hermeticism can be a fairly constraining requirement.
+[Containerized Python Components][containerized-python-components] is a more flexible authoring approach that drops this requirement.

-### dsl.component Decorator Arguments
+### dsl.component decorator arguments
-In the above examples we used the [`@dsl.component`][https://kubeflow-pipelines.readthedocs.io/en/master/source/dsl.html#kfp.dsl.component] with only one argument: the Python function.

-The decorator accepts some additional arguments, which are described by the [KFP SDK DSL reference docs][dsl-reference-documentation].
+In the above examples we used the [`@dsl.component`][dsl-component] decorator with only one argument: the Python function.
+The decorator accepts some additional arguments.

 #### packages_to_install

 Most realistic Lightweight Python Components will depend on other Python libraries.
-You can pass a list of requirements to `packages_to_install` and the component will install these packages at runtime:
+You can pass a list of requirements to `packages_to_install` and the component will install these packages at runtime before executing the component function.

+This is similar to including this requirements in a [`requirements.txt`][requirements-txt] file.

 ```python
 @dsl.component(packages_to_install=['numpy==1.21.6'])